- Golfer Benefits

 They ended up playing 18 holes after all, as both pairs squared off in a playoff on the par-5 10th hole.
-Clapp reached the green in two, and though Kuong hit into the right rough twice, she hit her approach shot to about six feet in front of the pin and nailed the putt after everybody else missed their birdie bids.
+Clapp reached the green in two, and though Kuong hit into the right rough twice, she hit her approach shot to about six feet in front of the flagstick and nailed the putt after everybody else missed their birdie bids.

-“I birdied it from almost the same sport this morning, but Doug hit two amazing shots so it freed me up to play and just get up and down,” said Kuong, who won the Stone Cup back in 2010 with Paul Heffernan.
+“I birdied it from almost the same spot this morning, but Doug hit two amazing shots so it freed me up to play and just get up and down,” said Kuong, who won the Stone Cup back in 2010 with Paul Heffernan.

 Clapp and Kuong both work in Boston, but Wednesday was the first time the pair got to play golf together.
-Clapp said he’s always admired Kuong’s playing abilities and has been lobbying to get an event where they could play as a team since the early 2000s.
+Clapp said he’s always admired Kuong’s playing abilities and has been lobbying to get into an event where they could play as a team since the early 2000s.

 “I’m like ‘refresh, refresh’ whenever she’s playing in a tournament and watching her move up the leaderboard,” Clapp said of Kuong.
 “It’s great to have people to follow and root for who you know are solid people.”

 Kuong got the pair rolling with a birdie on the opening hole, the 147-yard, par-3 2nd, but the pair rallied in the middle of their round with birdies on holes 9, 10, 12 and 13 to move to 5-under.